Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

 Cryoglobulins are antibodies.
-It is not yet known why they become solid at low temperatures.
-When they do thicken or become somewhat gel-like, they can block blood vessels throughout the body.
-This may lead to complications ranging from skin rashes to kidney failure.
+It is not yet known why they become solid or gel-like at low temperatures.
+When this occurs, these antibodies can cause inflammation and block blood vessels.
+This may lead to problems ranging from skin rashes to kidney failure.

 Types II and III are also referred to as mixed cryoglobulinemia.